anishce/anishce/README.md

 - 💡 I love exploring new technologies and tools.
 - 🌱 I’m currently learning AWS, Azure and GCP.
 - 👯 I’m looking to collaborate on open source projects, .NET, Go, Microservices, DDD, AWS, Azure, GCP, Kubernetes, and Docker.
-- ⚡ Fun fact: Life runs on Code.... 😄
+- ⚡ Fun fact: I once solved a coding challenge in zero gravity.
+Well, maybe not zero gravity, but definitely with a cat on my lap, which is practically the same thing, right? 🐾💻 #CodingWithCats

 ## My Tech Stack